No Mercy (2000): Main event matches

 In the main event, The Rock defended the WWF Championship against Kurt Angle in a No Disqualification match.
-Stephanie took advantage of the stipulations and started attacking Rock.
-However, Rock earned momentum and applied a Sharpshooter on Angle.
+Stephanie took advantage of the stipulations and started attacking The Rock.
+However, The Rock earned momentum and applied a Sharpshooter on Angle.
 Angle tapped out to the hold but the referee was distracted by Stephanie.
-Stephanie continued to interfere on Angle's behalf but Rock dominated Angle for much of the match until Angle hit Rock with the WWF Championship belt.
+Stephanie continued to interfere on Angle's behalf but The Rock dominated Angle for much of the match until Angle hit The Rock with the WWF Championship belt.
 Both men started bleeding.
-However, Rock recovered and hit Angle with a Spinebuster.
-Rock tried to hit a People's Elbow but Stephanie entered the ring.
-This angered Rock and he performed a Rock Bottom on Stephanie.
-Rock tried to hit a People's Elbow on Stephanie but Angle interrupted and prevented Rock from hitting the move.
-Triple H interfered in the match as he tossed Angle out of the ring, hit Rock with a Pedigree and carried Stephanie to the backstage.
-Angle and Rock continued to battle each other until an injured Rikishi interfered in the match on Rock's behalf.
+However, The Rock recovered and hit Angle with a Spinebuster.
+The Rock tried to hit a People's Elbow but Stephanie entered the ring.
+This angered The Rock and he performed a Rock Bottom on Stephanie.
+The Rock tried to hit a People's Elbow on Stephanie but Angle interrupted and prevented The Rock from hitting the move.
+Triple H interfered in the match as he tossed Angle out of the ring, hit The Rock with a Pedigree, and carried Stephanie backstage.
+Angle and The Rock continued to battle each other until an injured Rikishi interfered in the match on The Rock's behalf.
 Rikishi started attacking Angle.
-Rock and Angle returned to the ring where Rock hit Angle with a Rock Bottom and attempted a pinfall but Angle kicked out at 2.
-Rikishi tried to do a splash on Angle in the ring but Rock was also splashed.
-Rikishi tried to hit a Savate Kick on Angle but accidentally hit Rock with it.
+The Rock and Angle returned to the ring where The Rock hit Angle with a Rock Bottom and attempted a pinfall but Angle kicked out at 2.
+Rikishi tried to do a splash on Angle in the ring but The Rock was also splashed.
+Rikishi tried to hit a Savate Kick on Angle but accidentally hit The Rock with it.
 Rikishi tried to perform another Savate Kick on Angle but Angle ducked and performed an Angle Slam on Rikishi.
-Angle focused on a knocked out Rock and delivered him an Angle Slam to win the match and thus became the new WWF Champion.
+Angle focused on a knocked out The Rock and delivered him an Angle Slam to win the match and thus became the new WWF Champion.

 Reception

 No Mercy 2000 received 550,000 buys, up from the 327,000 buys received by No Mercy 1999.
-The main event match between Kurt Angle and The Rock was the highest rated match of the night, rated 4.25 stars out of 5 by Dave Meltzer of the Wrestling Observer Newsletter.
-As for the other matches, Triple H vs. Chris Benoit was rated 4 stars, the Steel Cage Match was rated 3.5 stars and the No Holds Barred Match between Steve Austin and Rikishi received 2.25 stars.
+The main event match between Kurt Angle, and The Rock was the highest rated match of the night, rated 4.25 stars out of 5 by Dave Meltzer of the Wrestling Observer Newsletter.
+As for the other matches, Triple H vs. Chris Benoit was rated 4 stars, the Steel Cage Match was rated 3.5 stars, and the No Holds Barred Match between Steve Austin, and Rikishi received 2.25 stars.
 The European Championship match received a dismal rating of -0.5 stars.